shibajee/realtek-uad-dts-mod/README.md

 - Which Windows version is compatible ?

-Windows 10 64bit 20H2 to latest whatever version.
-If u have older version use at ur own risk.
+Windows 10 & 11 latest whatever version.
+If u have older version, use at ur own risk.

 - Why no 32bit support ?